01alan20/01alan20.github.io/_posts/2024-10-20-Scholarship-Database.md

 ---
 layout: post
-title: Finding Scholarships for Students Studying at USA Universities
+title: Scholarship Search by Interests and Majors
-subtitle: Creating a searchable database for students
+subtitle: Find scholarships tailored to your interests and field of study
 thumbnail-img:
 share-img:
-tags: [data, student retention, dashboard]
+tags: [scholarships, education, database]
 author: Alan Cromlish
 ---

-This is a curated database of available scholarships for students studying at USA universities.
-It allows users to search scholarships by enrollment level, race, major, and ethnicity, with easy pagination to browse through the results.
+This database allows students to search for scholarships based on their interests and major fields of study.
+The results are paginated, showing 10 scholarships per page.

 <html lang="en">
 <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-    <title>Scholarship Search</title>
+    <title>Scholarship Search by Interests and Majors</title>
     <style>
         body {
             font-family: Arial, sans-serif;